-II.
-As to Other Matters to Come Before the Meeting
+Other Matters to Come Before the Meeting

-The Board of Directors does not intend to bring before the meeting any matters other than the Election of Directors referred to above and knows of no other matters that may properly come before the meeting.
-If any other matters or motions come before the meeting, and Unitil does not have notice of the matter on or before March 6, 2007, it is the intention of the persons named in the accompanying form of proxy to vote such proxy in accordance with their judgment on such matters or motions, including any matters dealing with the conduct of the meeting.
+The Board of Directors does not intend to bring before the meeting any matters other than those described above and knows of no other matters that may properly come before the meeting.
+If any other matters or motions come before the meeting, and Unitil does not have notice of the matter on or before March 5, 2008, it is the intention of the persons named in the accompanying form of proxy to vote such proxy in accordance with their judgment on such matters or motions, including any matters dealing with the conduct of the meeting.

-The Audit Committee has selected and employed the firm of Vitale, Caturano & Company, Ltd. ("VCC") as Unitil's independent certified public accountants to audit Unitil's financial statements for the fiscal year 2006.
+The Audit Committee has selected and employed the firm of Vitale, Caturano & Company, Ltd. ("VCC") as Unitil's independent certified public accountants to audit Unitil's financial statements for the fiscal year 2007.
 A representative of VCC will be present at the meeting and will be available to respond to appropriate questions.
 It is not anticipated that the VCC representative will make a prepared statement at the meeting, however, he or she will be free to do so, if desired.